institutional research, planning & assessment

 Kathryn earned her B.A. in Political Science from Wellesley College and her M.B.A. from Boston College.
-She has returned to both alma maters as a higher education professional, and began her career as a Jesuit Volunteer on Los Angeles’ Skid Row.
-Her work at BC began in University Advancement.
-Kathryn also worked in Graduate Management Admissions at BC and in volunteer and professional admissions roles at other Boston area institutions.
+She has returned to both alma maters as a higher education professional.
+She began her career as a Jesuit Volunteer on Los Angeles’ Skid Row and has worked in graduate management admissions, alumni and development, employer relations, and institutional research roles at several Boston-area institutions.

 Kathryn enjoys reading short chapter books to her kids and long chapter books to herself.

 Carol manages compliance reporting in IRPA and coordinates with campus partners to ensure consistency and accuracy in external reporting.
 Carol assists with Data Warehouse testing, contributing to data quality across the institution.

 Carol joined Institutional Research when it was first formed in 2004.
 Previous to her work in IRPA, Carol worked with Enrollment Management at Boston College for 20 years, gaining valuable insight on undergraduate recruitment, retention, financial strategies, and enrollment research.

 Carol earned her Bachelor’s degree in economics from Providence College.
 While working with Enrollment Management, Carol received her M.B.A. from Boston College.